 Mandarin Chinese is spoken throughout nearly all of China, although other languages and dialects are spoken throughout the country.
 However, it’s very difficult for travelers to the country to pick up!

-China has four main tones and one neutral tone, which means that many words sound indistinguishable to the non-native ear – but can mean entirely different things in Mandarin.
+China has four main tones and one neutral tone, meaning many words sound indistinguishable to the non-native ear – but can mean entirely different things in Mandarin.
 It’s nice to pick up the basics of languages when you’re in the country, but Chinese is definitely a challenging one!

 Spicy Hot Pot

-One of the most famous Chinese dishes that can be found all over China, but especially in the Sichuan province, is the hot pot.
-This is a huge pot of broth, with a selection of vegetables and meat which are dipped into the pot.
+One of the most famous Chinese dishes found all over China, but especially in the Sichuan province, is the hot pot.
+This is a huge pot of broth, with a selection of vegetables and meat, dipped into the pot.
 Sichuan food is spicy, and hot pot is no exception – if you’re not a fan of spice, be sure to make your waiter or waitress aware before ordering!

 Most people only see pandas at the Conservation and Breeding Centre in Chengdu.
-This is a bit of a controversial place, as it can be seen a bit more like a zoo than a conservation center, but they have helped with research and to ‘re-wild’ some of the panda population.
+This is a bit of a controversial place, as it can be seen more like a zoo than a conservation center, but they have helped with research and ‘re-wild’ some of the panda population.

 The Li River

-China is definitely famous for tea; legend had it that in 2732 BC, Emperor Shen Tung was served a cup of boiling water, which a leaf fell in.
-He decided that as it smelled nice, it would also taste nice – and so tea was born.
+China is famous for tea; legend had it that in 2732 BC, Emperor Shen Tung was served a cup of boiling water in which a leaf fell in.
+He decided that as it smelled nice, it would also taste nice, so tea was born.

 Tea is still widely drunk all over China and has been for millenniums.
 Similarly to a lot of countries in South East Asia, China’s strong tea culture meant that tea was always their preferred method of sanitizing water.
-In Europe, before drinking water was readily available, people drank beer and wine instead!
+Before drinking water was readily available in Europe, people drank beer and wine instead!

-This is why there is a lot less alcohol in China than in western countries, although there are still various Chinese beers, rice wine and the occasional grape made wine (which are a new invention and not very good).
+This is why there is much less alcohol in China than in Western countries, although there are still various Chinese beers, rice wine, and the occasional grape-made wine (which are a new invention and not very good).

 Another of China’s best tourist attractions is the Yangtze River.
-It’s the longest river in Asia and the third-longest in the world and the longest river in entirely one country.
+It’s the longest river in Asia, the third-longest in the world, and the longest in one country.
 It spans from the Tibetan Plateau and reaches its mouth in the East China Sea by Shanghai.

-The river is home to various rare Chinese animals, including the Chinese River Alligator, porpoises and the Chinese paddlefish.
-The most famous section of the Yangtze is the Three Gorges Scenic Area, which is home to the globe’s biggest hydro-electric power station.
+The river is home to various rare Chinese animals, including the Chinese River Alligator, porpoises, and the Chinese paddlefish.
+The most famous section of the Yangtze is the Three Gorges Scenic Area, home to the globe’s biggest hydroelectric power station.

-China is the largest silk producer in the world, and it was China’s silk that gave the ancient trade route ‘The Silk Road’, its name.
-The export of Chinese silk meant that trade developed between China, Central Asia, and Europe, and this led to the exchange of ideas and schools of thought in this area of the world.
-Largely, it is due to China’s silk that Central Asia is a Muslim area!
+China is the largest silk producer in the world, and it was China’s silk that gave the ancient trade route ‘The Silk Road’ its name.
+The export of Chinese silk meant that trade developed between China, Central Asia, and Europe, leading to the exchange of ideas and schools of thought in this area of the world.
+Essentially, it is due to China’s silk that Central Asia is a Muslim area!

 A Large Population!

-China is the most populous country in the world, with over 1.3 billion people in the country at the time of writing.
-While China is a large country, most of the population is based in the eastern part, with the huge provinces of Xinjiang and Tibet being vastly underpopulated.
+China is the most populous country in the world, with over 1.3 billion people at the time of writing (2019).
+While China is a large country, most of the population is based in the eastern part, with the vast provinces of Xinjiang and Tibet being vastly underpopulated.

 The one-child policy was an effort to stop the population boom.
 Couples were only permitted to have one child.
-However, exceptions were put into place and applied to almost half of Chinese couples.
-The policy was abolished in 2015 as it had some negative impacts on China’s population ratios.
+However, exceptions were implemented and applied to almost half of Chinese couples.
+The policy was abolished in 2015 as it negatively impacted China’s population ratios.